By Stacey Nutting, LDO,

-In 2017, while managing an optical for an ophthalmology practice, we began using Patch, a cloud-based web application that provides a streamlined experience for managing vision insurance benefits for all kinds of eyecare providers, including optometrists, opticians and ophthalmologists.
-Patch makes it possible to easily submit claims for all patients, regardless of whether your office accepts the patient’s insurance, or whether your practice accepts any insurance at all.
+In 2017, while managing an optical for an ophthalmology practice, we began using Anagram (formerly Patch), a cloud-based web application that provides a streamlined experience for managing vision insurance benefits for all kinds of eyecare providers, including optometrists, opticians and ophthalmologists.
+Anagram makes it possible to easily submit claims for all patients, regardless of whether your office accepts the patient’s insurance, or whether your practice accepts any insurance at all.

 The ophthalmology group accepted no managed-care vision plans.
-I saw Patch as a way to retain patients, and it did.
+I saw Anagram as a way to retain patients, and it did.
 We were able to offer our patients a “one-stop-shop” after their exam, without the need to go to another office for their eyewear.
-Patch allowed us to easily submit a claim on the patient’s behalf after they paid in full for their eyewear.
+Anagram allowed us to easily submit a claim on the patient’s behalf after they paid in full for their eyewear.

 Other Articles to Explore

 Anagram allows us to easily collect full payment for all services and products from patients, and then submit a claim on their behalf, regardless of whether our office is on the patient’s insurance panel.
 The one caveat is that Anagram can only be used for the agreed contract (with the insurance company) reimbursement amount.
 Patch can only be used for full fees when the patient is seeking out-of-network care, or with private pay.

 The patient is not restricted on frame or lens selection, and we are able to extend a self-pay discount to patients who are going out of network.
 Patients receive their vision-plan reimbursement directly after we have submitted their claim through Anagram.